hawm/terminus-checkin/readme.md

 NOTES: Before automatize it, you need to signing in once by running it manually and then entering the phone number and code.

 The Terminus will refresh the checkin state at every midnight of UTC+8.
-So combine this tool with Corntab so that we can checkin every day automatically.
+So combine this tool with Crontab so that we can checkin every day automatically.

 For example, add the below content to Crontab: